khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 _Now that I also implemented quadrant-based IDW, perhaps we might not need this after all?_

 A further idea would be to implement no-data mask layers for the GeoTIFF exporter.
-This would make them easier to visualise, as the no-data pixels would be masked out by the no-data layer, rather than simply being marked as no-data by the fixed value -9999.
+This would make them easier to visualise, as the no-data pixels would be masked out by the no-data layer, rather than simply being marked as no-data by the fixed value -9999. _Not being worked on at the moment._